viniciusfdalfovo/desafio/README.md

 ## Dockerfile

-This project also contains a dockerfile so you can use it easyly in another enviroment that has docker installed.
+This project also contains a dockerfile so you can use it easily in another enviroment that has docker installed.

 Here is a usage example:
 * First build the image by running the following command in the project folder: